The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 When is the best time to visit the Blue Mountains?

 Anytime is a good time to visit the Blue Mountains in Australia.
-The seasons are quite distinct and each season has its own character.
-But I think the best time is spring when the gardens are in full bloom and at their prettiest and the bush is in flower.
+The seasons are quite distinct, and each season has its own character.
+But I think the very best time is spring when the gardens are in full bloom, and the bush is in flower.

 Spring